pcarbo/varbvs/README.md

 with over a million variables and thousands of samples.

 The MATLAB implementation has been tested in version 7.10 (R2010a) of MATLAB for 64-bit Linux.
-An implementation for R is forthcoming.
+The R implementation has been tested in version 2.14.2 of R for 64-bit Linux.

 ###License